 - Moderate disease along with growth failure or other signs and symptoms of anemia.

 Splenectomy It is not indicated for mild cases.
-Splenectomy in children should be performed after 5 years of age, to reduce the risk of post splenectomy sepsis.
+Splenectomy in children should be performed after 5 years of age, to reduce the risk of post-splenectomy sepsis.

 Partial splenectomy is another approach in the children.
 This aims at retaining splenic immunologic function while at the same time reducing the rate of hemolysis.
 This approach is particularly useful in children less than 5 years of age who require frequent blood transfusions.

-Splenectomy, results in increased hemoglobin concentration, decrease in reticulocyte count and bilirubin level as well as control of symptoms.
+Splenectomy results in increased hemoglobin concentration, decrease in reticulocyte count and bilirubin level as well as control of symptoms.
 It also results in leukocytosis and thrombocytosis.
 On peripheral blood smear, spherocytes are unchanged or may even increase.

 Fatal sepsis caused by capsulated organisms (eg, Streptococcus pneumoniae, Haemophilus influenzae) is a common complication in children who have had a splenectomy.
-Vaccination against pneumococcus and H influenzae must be administered to patients prior to splenectomy and to all patients with severe HS.
+Vaccination against pneumococcus and H influenza must be administered to patients prior to splenectomy and to all patients with severe HS.

 If gallstones are detected on ultrasound examination, a prophylactic laparoscopic cholecystectomy may be performed.
 This helps prevent significant biliary tract disease.